 Session three: For such a time as this: Remembering Esther: Using our voices

 In session three, we’ll examine the last chapters of the book of Esther, which are full of hope for the future for the Jews.
-The defeat of their enemies is to be celebrated in a feast, the festival of Purim.
-Directions are given for the celebration of the festival.
 As women of faith, full of love for God and others, we will consider ways to find and use our voices in our present circumstances—“for such a time as this.”

 Want to know when more information about upcoming Bible studies is available?

 This September, October and November, we will study selections of Old Testament poetry from Job, Psalms, Lamentations and Song of Solomon.
 Drawing from the experiences of these ancient writers, we will learn to look for God for help in stewarding our deep...read more

 This December, visual artist Vonda Drees invites us to contemplate the prophesies of Isaiah through artistic practices.
 Through meditation, prayer and creative journaling geared toward all ability levels, we will learn to see art as meditation,...read more